convict-git/KoraKaagaz/design-doc.md

    - The board server then confirms the connection by sending out the current state of the board which includes but not limited to the existing created Board objects, chat messages and user list.
-Board configurations and state is taken care by the processing team while for chat messages content team is responsible.
+Board configurations and state is taken care by the processing team while for chat messages, content team is responsible.

 ![KoraKaagaz](https://user-images.githubusercontent.com/34399448/92733637-76618280-f395-11ea-8b07-ffac60f19268.png)

 3. **STEP 3: Drawing and chatting**